fflorent/HUX/README.rst

 1- Links without URL update
 ---------------------------
 Note: The attributes which are relative to HUX are prefixed with *data\-hux\-*.
-It is the advised prefix (it avoids possible conflicts with other Frameworks and is HTML5 valid), but you can also use the following prefixes : *data-* (HTML5 valid), *hux:* (XHTML only, avoids conflicts, but doesn't pass the W3C validator), and no prefix (doesn't pass the W3C validator).
+It is the advised prefix (it avoids possible conflicts with other Frameworks and is HTML5 valid), but you can also use the following prefixes : *data-* (HTML5 valid) and *hux:* (XHTML only, avoids conflicts, but doesn't pass the W3C validator).

 For that, you have at your disposal 3 attributes :
  - href: the link to the content to load